 How to Check If AI Is Recommending Your Business Right Now

 Most business owners check their Google rankings regularly.
-Very few have ever asked ChatGPT, Claude, or Perplexity a question about their own industry — and looked at which businesses get mentioned in the response.
+Very few have ever asked ChatGPT, Claude, or Perplexity a question about their own industry and checked which businesses get mentioned in the response.

 The good news: you can check your AI visibility right now, in about 10 minutes, without any special tools.